A timeline: Notable milestones in the history of iPhone from Apple

 October 2020: “Hello 5G.”

-The launch of the iPhone 12 series includes some new colors and 4 phones all with 5G support.
+The launch of the iPhone 12 and iPhone Pro Max includes some new colors and 4 phones all with 5G support.
 The new series features Ceramic Shield, which has 4 times better drop performance as well as an A14 Bionic chip, 16-core Neural Engine and is super efficient for great battery life.
 5G offers superfast speeds and super low latency so you can get faster downloads, better-quality video streaming, more responsive gaming and real-time interactivity.

 All-new to iPhone 12 is an Ultra-Wide camera that now captures Night mode images and a Wide camera that now captures 27% more light.